Rathergood Radio

-Rathergood Radio, formerly known as Star Radio (in County Durham), was an independent local radio station.
+Rathergood Radio, formerly known as Star Radio (in County Durham), was an Independent Local Radio station.
 It formerly broadcast in Darlington, County Durham, North Yorkshire and surrounding areas on FM.
 The County Durham licences were owned and operated by UKRD Group until 31 March 2017, when it was purchased and later rebranded by View TV Group.

-In July 2019 Helius Media Group purchased the FM licences from View TV Group and rebranded the County Durham frequencies as Durham Radio & Alpha Radio (now broadcasting as Sun FM as of March 2020).
+In July 2019, Helius Media Group purchased the FM licences from View TV Group and rebranded the County Durham frequencies as Durham Radio & Alpha Radio but sold them to Nation Broadcasting in March 2020 who merged them with neighbouring station Sun FM.

 History

 Following UKRD's takeover of The Local Radio Company, Star Radio North East was launched on 2 November 2009 by merging Alpha 103.2, Minster Northallerton and Durham FM into one station.
 Originally, the Alpha name was to be used making the stations Alpha Northallerton and Alpha Durham.